astral-sh/uv/README.md

 - ⚡️ 10-100x faster than `pip` and `pip-tools` (`pip-compile` and `pip-sync`).
 - 💾 Disk-space efficient, with a global cache for dependency duplication and Copy-on-Write installation on supported platforms.
-- ⚖️ Drop-in replacement for common `pip`, `pip-tools`, and `virtualenv` commands.
-- 🤝 Support for a wide range of familiar `pip` features, including: editable installs, Git dependencies, direct URL dependencies, local dependencies, constraints, source distributions, HTML and JSON indexes, and more.
 - 🐍 Installable via `pip`, `pipx`, `brew` etc. Puffin is a single static binary that can be installed without Rust or even a Python environment.
 - 🧪 Tested at-scale against the top 10,000 PyPI packages.
+- ⚖️ Drop-in replacement for common `pip`, `pip-tools`, and `virtualenv` commands.
+- 🤝 Support for a wide range of advanced `pip` features, including: editable installs, Git dependencies, direct URL dependencies, local dependencies, constraints, source distributions, HTML and JSON indexes, and more.

 ## Getting Started